 Vail Resorts, Inc. ("Vail Resorts" or the "Parent Company") is organized as a holding company and operates through various subsidiaries.
 Vail Resorts and its subsidiaries (collectively, the "Company") currently operate in three business segments: Mountain, Lodging and Real Estate.
 In the Mountain segment, the Company owns and operates five world-class ski resort properties as well as ancillary businesses, primarily including ski school, dining and retail/rental operations, at Vail, Breckenridge, Keystone and Beaver Creek mountains in Colorado and the Heavenly Ski Resort ("Heavenly") in the Lake Tahoe area of California and Nevada.
 These resorts use Federal land under the terms of Special Use Permits granted by the USDA Forest Service (the "Forest Service").
 The Company also holds a 69.3% interest in SSI Venture, LLC ("SSV"), a retail/rental company.
 In the Lodging segment, the Company owns and/or manages a collection of luxury hotels under its RockResorts International, LLC ("RockResorts") brand, strategic lodging properties and a large number of condominiums located in proximity to the Company's ski resorts, the Grand Teton Lodge Company ("GTLC"), which operates three destination resorts at Grand Teton National Park (under a National Park Service concessionaire contract), and golf courses.
 Vail Resorts Development Company ("VRDC"), a wholly-owned subsidiary, conducts the operations of the Company's Real Estate segment.
 The Company's Real Estate segment holds and develops real estate in and around the Company's resort communities.
-The Company's Mountain business and its Lodging properties at GTLC and its golf courses generally operate from mid-May through mid-October.
+The Company's Mountain business and its Lodging properties at or around the Company's ski resorts are seasonal in nature with peak operating seasons from mid-November through mid-April.
+The Company's operations at GTLC and its golf courses generally operate from mid-May through mid-October.
 The Company also has non-majority owned investments in various other entities, some of which are consolidated (see Note 6, Investments in Affiliates, and Note 7, Variable Interest Entities).